ciberado/quick-cdk-workshop/vpc-with-asg-exercise/README.md

 * A VPC with public and private parts, and the corresponding NAT-gw
 * An Application Load Balancer
-* An Autoscaling Group with CPU-based elasticity
+* An Autoscaling Group with CPU-based or requests per minute elasticity
 * A Postgresql instance

 ## Running the demo